perrin-isir/yomix/docs/source/signatures.rst

     wasserstein = np.sqrt(mean_diff**2 + std_diff**2)
     return wasserstein
 ```
-The algorithm first computes group statistics for each feature, calculating mean and standard deviation for Group A and Group B (either a specific subset or the remaining cells).
+The algorithm first computes group statistics for each feature, calculating mean and standard deviation for Group A and Group B (either a specific subset or the remaining samples).
 It then calculates the Wasserstein distance between distributions for each feature, ranks all features in descending order by Wasserstein distance, and selects the top 100 features with the highest distributional differences.

 ### Why Wasserstein Distance?
 **Wasserstein distance captures both location and scale differences**, being sensitive to changes in both mean and variance.
 It provides intuitive interpretation where higher values indicate more separated distributions, offers computational efficiency through closed-form solutions for Gaussian distributions, and demonstrates robustness by being less sensitive to outliers compared to KL divergence, chi-squared distance, or total variation distance.